Lie, associative and commutative quasi-isomorphism: Introduction

 \begin{para} We know of one further example to which the general \cref{generalization} applies.
 By \cite[Section 6.2]{griffincomodules}, the morphism $\mathsf{Leib} \to \mathsf{Diass}$ from the Leibniz operad to the diassociative operad admits a left inverse as infinitesimal bimodule.
 It follows that two dg Zinbiel algebras are quasi-isomorphic if and only if they are quasi-isomorphic as dendriform algebras (the analogue of Theorem \hyperref[thmA intro]{A}), and two dg Leibniz algebras whose universal enveloping diassociative algebras are quasi-isomorphic must have quasi-isomorphic homotopy completions (the analogue of Theorem \hyperref[thm B]{B}). \end{para}

 \subsec{Outline of the arguments and structure of the paper}

-\begin{para} The Koszul duality between Theorems A and B is clearly visible in the structure of the proofs.
+\begin{para} The Koszul duality between Theorems \hyperref[thmA intro]{A} and \hyperref[thm B]{B} is clearly visible in the structure of the proofs.
 We will prove Theorem \hyperref[thmA intro]{A} by a direct argument, and Theorem \hyperref[thm B]{B} by dualizing to reduce to Theorem \hyperref[thmA intro]{A}, or rather to a statement very close to it. \end{para}

 \begin{para} Let us briefly summarize the proofs, focusing first on Theorem \hyperref[thmA intro]{A}.
 We will need to work with $\Aoo$-algebras rather than associative algebras, and similarly we will have to replace commutative algebras with $\Coo$-algebras (which are sometimes called ``commutative $\Aoo$-algebras'' in the older literature).
 The statement we will actually prove is that if two $\Coo$-algebras are $\Aoo$-quasi-isomorphic, then they are also $\Coo$-{quasi-}isomorphic.
 We will represent our two $\Coo$-algebra structures by two Maurer--Cartan elements of a certain dg Lie algebra $\mathfrak h$, called the \emph{deformation complex} of $\Coo$-algebra structures.
 Two Maurer--Cartan elements of the deformation complex are gauge equivalent if and only if the two $\Coo$-algebra structures are $\Coo$-quasi-isomorphic (in fact, $\Coo$-isotopic).
 The fact that they are $\Aoo$-quasi-isomorphic translates into the assertion that these two Maurer--Cartan elements are gauge equivalent in a larger dg Lie algebra $\mathfrak g$, which is the deformation complex of $\Aoo$-algebra structures.
 These dg Lie algebras are essentially the Harrison and Hochschild cochain complexes, respectively.
 One can now ask the following rather general question: consider complete filtered dg Lie algebras $\mathfrak h \subset \mathfrak g$, and suppose we are given two Maurer--Cartan elements in $\mathfrak h$ which are gauge equivalent in $\mathfrak g$.
 When are they also gauge equivalent in $\mathfrak h$? \end{para}